-A recently developed alternative approach for directly gathering data on individuals’ behavior is to use publicly available social media data.
-Despite meaningful changes in Twitter’s leadership and policies beginning in 2022, it has been a uniquely important social media platform for investigating exposure to political content of a large sample of users due to the active engagement of media outlets and political figures on the platform up through and including the observation period of the current study (Bail et al., 2018; Barberá, 2015; Eady et al., 2019; Guess, 2021).
-In 2021, around one-in-five (23%) of Americans reported using Twitter (Odabaş, 2022), and almost seven in ten of them said they receive their news regularly through the platform (Mitchell et al., 2021).
-While Twitter users in the U.S. were found to be younger and more likely to be Democrats in comparison to the general public (Wojcik and Hughes, 2019), prior work has shown that differences between Twitter users and non-users are due mostly to the demographic composition of social media users, which can be addressed by controlling for demographic variables (Mellon and Prosser, 2017).
-Importantly, rigorous empirical work on the representativeness of Twitter users shows some modest demographic differences between Twitter users and the general population that can be accounted for analytically (Hughes et al., 2021).
+A recently-developed alternative approach for directly gathering data on individuals’ behavior is to use publicly available social media data.
+Despite the meaningful changes to Twitter’s ownership and policies since 2022, it has been a uniquely important social media platform for investigating exposure to political content of a large sample of users due to the active engagement of media outlets and political figures on the platform, including during the observation period of the current study (Bail et al., 2018; Barberá, 2015; Eady et al., 2019; Guess, 2021).
+In 2021, around one in five (23%) of Americans reported using Twitter (Odabaş, 2022), and of these, almost seven in ten said they receive their news regularly through the platform (Mitchell et al., 2021).
+While Twitter users in the United States were found to be younger and more likely to be Democrats in comparison to the general public (Wojcik and Hughes, 2019), prior work has shown that differences between Twitter users and non-users are due mostly to the demographic composition of social media users, which can be addressed by controlling for demographic variables (Mellon and Prosser, 2017).
+Importantly, rigorous empirical work on the representativeness of Twitter users has shown some modest demographic differences between Twitter users and the general population that can be accounted for analytically (Hughes et al., 2021).

-This recently developed methodological approach of analyzing publicly available social media data is an important contribution to extant literature, as no social media platform currently offers public access to data about individuals' exposure to distinctive types of political content, and as a result hardly any research has directly measured it.
-An increasingly prominent approach for approximating exposure involves the collection of content posted by accounts followed by the focal user on social media (Eady et al., 2019; Grinberg et al., 2019).
-As described in Grinberg et al. (2019) this approach does not guarantee exposure, i.e. that an individual actually saw a particular post, but it does directly speak to the content available to people in their social feeds from their ego-network.
+The recently-developed methodological approach of analyzing publicly available social media data is an important contribution to the existing literature, as no social media platform currently offers public access to data about individuals’ exposure to distinctive types of political content, and as a result, scarce research has directly measured it.
+An increasingly prominent approach for approximating exposure involves the collection of content posted on the accounts followed by the focal user on social media (Eady et al., 2019; Grinberg et al., 2019).
+As described in Grinberg et al. (2019), this approach does not guarantee exposure, i.e., that an individual actually saw a particular post, but it does directly speak to the content available to people in their social feeds from their ego network.

-Building on this discussion of the current state of the art in research on political exposure, the following section details how the current study applies this recently developed novel methodological approach to measuring potential political exposure in terms of the content available from social peers.
+The following section details how the current study applies this recently-developed novel methodological approach to measuring potential political exposure in terms of the content available from social peers.

 Data and Methods